 The green type of cardamom has lots to offer health-wise and thus, is climbing on the scores list as a healthy spice.
 Here is why you should reap its benefits.

 The nutritional components in this spice make it a superior spice.
-It has abundant amounts of healthy fats, proteins and incredible quantities of vitamin B3, vitamin B6, vitamin C, calcium, zinc, magnesium and potassium.
+It has abundant amounts of healthy fats, and proteins and incredible quantities of vitamin B3, vitamin B6, vitamin C, calcium, zinc, magnesium and potassium.

 How fresh is your breath?